Please change your location to view this page.

 - other sites with user generated content elements (such as news sites which invite customers to post reviews)

 There are a range of legal issues your organisation should know about in using different types of social media.

 What are the legal issues?

-Not-for-profit Law has developed some fact sheets that address three particular areas of concern for community organisations regarding social media.
-The fact sheets assume some knowledge of intellectual property laws (copyright, trademarks).
-If you would like to read more about these laws, we recommend reading Not-for-profit Law's Intellectual Property Guide before reading these fact sheets.
+We have published a fact sheet on social media (below) that deals with particular areas of concern for community organisations regarding the use of social media.
+The guide assumes some knowledge of intellectual property laws (including laws on copyright and trade marks).
+If you would like to read more about these laws, we recommend you read our guide to intellectual property laws.

 Play by the Rules provides a range of information and online learning for community sport and recreation groups.

 Connecting Up Australia has donated and discounted technology for not-for-profits, as well as other resources.